OgetoOndicho/OgetoOndicho/README.md

 I am open to opportunities and collaborations in the Data Science spectrum.
 Whether it is bout brainstorming ideas, contributing solutions or exploring data to building models and dashboards projects, I more than ready to be involved.

 ## 🧠 Tech Stack Skills
-1. Python
+1. Python.
-2. MySQL
+2. MySQL.
-3. PowerBI
+3. PowerBI.
-4. Tableau
+4. Tableau.
-5. R-Studio
+5. R-Studio.
-6. Google/Excel spreadsheets
+6. Google/Excel spreadsheets.
-7. Git and GitHub
+7. Git and GitHub.

 ## 🔗 Let's Connect
 Feel free to reach out.